Liover Peguero Player Props: Pirates vs. Brewers

 Liover Peguero At The Plate

-- Peguero has a double, three home runs and a walk while hitting .250.
+- Peguero is batting .219 with a double, three home runs and a walk.

-- This year, Peguero has tallied at least one hit in four of nine games (44.4%), and had multiple hits twice.
+- In four of 10 games this year (40.0%), Peguero has reached base via hit, and that includes multiple hits twice.

-- Peguero has had at least one RBI in 44.4% of his games this year (four of nine), with two or more RBI three times (33.3%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In four games this year (40.0%), Peguero has picked up an RBI, and in three of those games (30.0%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in four of nine games so far this season.
+- He has scored in four games this year (40.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.